Museo Nazionale del Risorgimento Italiano

 This museum is located in Palazzo Carignano, at Via Accademia delle Scienze, 5, just south of Piazza Castello.
 It's collections record the unification of Italy in the nineteenth century.

-Room 3 (Occupazione Francese) contains a portrait of King Charles IV (King Charles Emanuel IV of Sardinia).
+In Room 4 there are portraits of four Savoy princes.
+To the left of the entrance is an oval portrait of King Charles IV (King Charles Emanuel IV of Sardinia).

-Room 8 (Restaurazione) recounts the history of the restoration of the House of Savoy after the fall of Napoleon Bonaparte.
-On display is a high relief sculpture of the triumphant entry of King Victor (King Victor Emanuel I of Sardinia) into Turin in 1814.
-The sculpture, formerly in the staircase at the Castello di Moncalieri, is the work of Giacomo Spalla.1 Victor is shown on horseback leading his troops into Turin; there is a work with a similar subject-matter, but with a different composition, in the Palazzo di Citta.
+Room 8 recounts the history of the restoration of the House of Savoy after the fall of Napoleon Bonaparte.
+On the far wall is a high relief sculpture in marble of the triumphant entry of King Victor (King Victor Emanuel I of Sardinia) into Turin in 1814.
+The sculpture, formerly in the staircase at the Castello di Moncalieri, was carved by Giacomo Spalla between 1823 and 1831.6 Victor is shown on horseback leading his troops into Turin; there is a work with a similar subject-matter, but with a different composition, in the Palazzo di Citta.

-The Gabinetto delle Stampe contains a number of engravings of members of the Royal Family.
+The Gabinetto delle Stampe of the museum contains a number of engravings of members of the Royal Family.

 Telephone: 39-011-56-21-147.
 Official website.